pingan8787/awesome-ai-tools/README.md

 47. [Philosophy](https://philosophy.fyi/) 👉 Ask a Philosopher

 48. [Prodigy AI](https://ai.prodi.gg/) 👉 Prodigy Menu Hire a Prodigy Join Waitlist Using AI to improve the Careers of Software Engineers We’re on a mission to use the latest AI to build tools that help software engineers build better careers.
 Our AI tools are 100% free.
-CAREER COACH AI Career Coach is a fun ChatGPT-enabled coach that acts as an […]

 49. [Promptheus](https://chrome.google.com/webstore/detail/promptheus-converse-with/eipjdkbchadnamipponehljdnflolfki) 👉 Use your voice to talk to ChatGPT with the spacebar! ????